Biblical Term

 Etymology and Biblical Usage

-The name "Molech" derives from the Hebrew term molek, which is closely related to the word melek meaning "king."
-This linguistic similarity has led some scholars to propose that Molech represents a type of sacrificial offering rather than a specific deity, although this interpretation is debated.
-The Greek rendering "Moloch" and other variations like "Milcom" and "Malcam" are found in ancient texts, indicating the diverse references to this entity across cultures and languages.
+The name "Molech" is derived from the Hebrew term molek, closely related to the word melek, meaning "king."
+This linguistic similarity has led some scholars to suggest that Molech represents a type of sacrificial offering rather than a specific deity, although this interpretation remains debated within scholarly circles.
+The Greek rendering "Moloch" and variations like "Milcom" and "Malcam" appear in ancient texts, indicating diverse references to this entity across cultures and languages.

 Historical Context